 WaterRower A1 is designed with an aluminum monorail with no impact and non-load bearing, making it suitable for all people of all fitness levels.
 Rowing machines, in general, utilize all the major muscle groups to tone and strengthen the entire body and also give a good cardio workout too.

 Exercise all major muscle groups like the arms, legs, back, shoulders, core, etc. and see how great you’re doing with the help of the S4 monitor that comes with the package.
-To keep you motivated, the WaterRower A1 comes with an S4 monitor that displays motivating workout stats including time per 2 or 500 km, watts, distance, total time, and calories burned.
+To keep you motivated, the WaterRower A1 comes with the S4 monitor that displays motivating workout stats, including time per 2 or 500 km, watts, distance, total time, and calories burned.

 Learn more in my complete review below